Undergraduate Courses, Fall 2026

 David Leavitt

 The goal of this course is to clarify, through practice and reading, the parameters of creative—as opposed, one presumes, to non-creative—nonfiction.
 Most works designated as creative nonfiction are memoirs.
-Yet whatever it is that distinguishes the creative in creative nonfiction can also be found in travel writing (Bruce Chatwin, Mary McCarthy, Jan Morris), essays on literature (John Lanchester, Cynthia Ozick, Joy Williams), reportage (James Baldwin, Janet Flanner, Joseph Roth, George W. S. Trow), biography (Nicholson Baker, Geoff Dyer, Lytton Strachey), and even book reviewing (Michael Hofmann, Patricia Lockwood, Lorrie Moore).
+Yet whatever it is that distinguishes the creative in creative nonfiction can also be found in travel writing (Bruce Chatwin, Mary McCarthy, Jan Morris), essays on literature (Janet Malcolm, Cynthia Ozick, Joy Williams), reportage (James Baldwin, Janet Flanner, George W. S. Trow), biography (Geoff Dyer, Janet Malcolm), food writing (MFK Fisher) and even book reviewing (Michael Hofmann, Patricia Lockwood, Lorrie Moore).
 The goal of the course is to provide students with a broader sense of the genre’s range as well as a clearer idea of how to move forward in their own creative work.

 CRW 4905